 It is important to include your older child in age and developmentally appropriate ways both before and after the baby is born.
 Here are a few suggestions that will help prepare your young child for the birth of their new sibling.

-4. Reassure them that your heart is big enough to love them and their sibling.
+4. Reassure your older child that your heart is big enough to love them and their sibling.
 This is crucial!
 Many times, when young children act out when their sibling is born, it is because they feel like they are no longer loved.
-Toddlers have a very black and white mentality when it comes to feeling loved, so it is normal for them to feel like they have been substituted.
+They are testing limits to see if your love for them is conditional or if they have been substituted by their new sibling.
 Let them know you have so much love for them and for their sibling and that nothing will take that away.

 5. Buy a little toy from the baby to your older child as a welcome gift.